-5. The EMPIRE data assimilation system
+5. The EMPIRE Data Assimilation System

-To perform the data assimilation experiments efficiently, the EMPIRE data assimilation system [Browne and Wilson, 2015] is used.
-EMPIRE contains data assimilation codes that link to the model via a small number of MPI commands [Gropp et al., 1996], see Figure 2 for a visualisation of this.
-The data assimilation methods in EMPIRE include some of the most advanced ensemble-based data assimilation methods such as the LETKF (which shall be used in this paper), the Bootstrap Particle Filter, the Equivalent Weights Particle Filter, the Implicit Equal Weights Particle Filter and 4DEnVar.
-The codes have been optimised to run in parallel, via MPI commands, such that large ensembles can be processed efficiently and effectively.
-At observation time, the model passes a state vector to EMPIRE which performs the data assimilation independent of the model, and then passes the analysed state vector back to the model and waits until the next observation timestep.
+To perform the data assimilation experiments efficiently, the EMPIRE data assimilation system (Browne & Wilson, 2015) is used.
+EMPIRE contains data assimilation codes that link to the model via a small number of MPI commands (Gropp et al., 1996), see Figure 2 for a visualization of this.
+The data assimilation methods in EMPIRE include some of the most advanced ensemble-based data assimilation methods such as the LETKF (which shall be used in this paper), the Bootstrap Particle Filter, the Equivalent Weights Particle Filter, the Implicit Equal Weights Particle Filter, and 4DEnVar.
+The codes have been optimized to run in parallel, via MPI commands, such that large ensembles can be processed efficiently and effectively.
+At observation time, the model passes a state vector to EMPIRE, which performs the data assimilation independent of the model and then passes the analyzed state vector back to the model and waits until the next observation time step.

-There are other data assimilation libraries available such as the Data Assimilation Research Testbed (DART) [Anderson et al., 2009] and Parallel Data Assimilation Framework (PDAF) [Nerger et al., 2005].
-While these data-assimilation systems are highly optimised their main strength is that they are focussed on academic users.
-This means that minimal coding is needed to couple any numerical model to these systems, exploring the fact that most ensemble-based data-assimilation methods are not dependent on how the model works.
-Furthermore, once coupled it is extremely easy to switch data-assimilation method, allowing fast comparisons and a fast way to choose the best method for the problem at hand.
+There are other data assimilation libraries available such as the Data Assimilation Research Testbed (DART) (Anderson et al., 2009) and Parallel Data Assimilation Framework (PDAF) (Nerger et al., 2005).
+While these data assimilation systems are highly optimized, their main strength is that they are focussed on academic users.
+This means that minimal coding is needed to couple any numerical model to these systems, exploring the fact that most ensemble-based data assimilation methods are not dependent on how the model works.
+Furthermore, once coupled it is extremely easy to switch to data assimilation method, allowing fast comparisons and a fast way to choose the best method for the problem at hand.
 Additionally, EMPIRE and PDAF have the additional advantage that it is not necessary for the model to write to disk every assimilation step, due to the efficient use of MPI and/or subroutine calls, meaning more efficient computations.
 Moreover, all these systems are community code with active user support.

-As the DA codes are completely general, it is necessary to specify the observation timesteps, the observation operator, the error covariance matrices and distances between two points in the state vector (for the LETKF) only.
-This makes the implementation of EMPIRE into the numerical model relatively simple in comparison to DART, which require the model code to be adjusted to a higher degree than the simple MPI command required for the implementation of EMPIRE [Browne and Wilson, 2015].
+As the DA codes are completely general, it is necessary to specify the observation time steps, the observation operator, the error covariance matrices, and distances between two points in the state vector (for the LETKF) only.
+This makes the implementation of EMPIRE into the numerical model relatively simple in comparison to DART, which requires the model code to be adjusted to a higher degree than the simple MPI command required for the implementation of EMPIRE (Browne & Wilson, 2015).

-6. Numerical experiments
+6. Numerical Experiments